CalebL42/cs263-sus-comp/README.md

 - Azul Prime VM
 - Eclipse OpenJ9 VM

-### Comparing performance on Datacenter common tasks
+### Comparing performance on common datacenter tasks
 We compare the power efficiency/memory consumption of Java and C++ on web servicing tasks, namely http requests/responses.
 For C++ we are using Drogon to create a basic web server program: https://github.com/drogonframework/drogon.
 For Java we are using the built in HTTP Server Class.